-Section 3.1 Getting care if you have a medical emergency Section 3 How to get services when you have an emergency or urgent need for care or during a disaster one of the three eceive from out-of-network providers will not be covered unless the care meets exceptions described in Section 1.2 of this chapter.
-For information about twork care when you have a medical emergency or urgent need for care, please this chapter.
-Section 2.3 How to get care from out-of-network providers Some services rauthorization is stomer Service for assistance at the number listed in Chapter 2 of this booklet. equire prior authorization from the plan in order to be covered.
-Obtaining prior he responsibility of the PCP or treating provider.
-Services and items requiring prior listed in Medical Benefits Chart in Chapter 4, Section 2.1. assist you ir that your doctor or specialist is leaving your plan, please contact us so we can finding a new provider to manage your care. provider or e we have not furnished you with a qualified provider to replace your previous hat your care is not being appropriately managed, you have the right to file a re complaint to the QIO, a quality of care grievance to the plan, or both.
-Please see rk does not have a qualified specialist for a plan-covered service, we must cover at in-network cost sharing. • dergoing medical treatment you have the right to request, and we will work with re that the medically necessary treatment you are receiving is not interrupted. ☐ We will assist needs. st you in selecting a new qualified provider to continue managing your health care
+Getting care if you have a medical emergency How to get services when you have an emergency or urgent need for care or during a disaster ceive from out-of-network providers will not be covered unless the care meets exceptions described in Section 1.2 of this chapter.
+For information about work care when you have a medical emergency or urgent need for care, please his chapter.
+How to get care from out-of-network providers tomer Service for assistance at the number listed in Chapter 2 of this booklet. quire prior authorization from the plan in order to be covered.
+Obtaining prior ne responsibility of the PCP or treating provider.
+Services and items requiring prior listed in Medical Benefits Chart in Chapter 4, Section 2.1. t that your doctor or specialist is leaving your plan, please contact us so we can finding a new provider to manage your care. we have not furnished you with a qualified provider to replace your previous nat your care is not being appropriately managed, you have the right to file a e complaint to the QIO, a quality of care grievance to the plan, or both.
+Please see k does not have a qualified specialist for a plan-covered service, we must cover It in-network cost sharing. dergoing medical treatment you have the right to request, and we will work with e that the medically necessary treatment you are receiving is not interrupted. t you in selecting a new qualified provider to continue managing your health care